AidanTheBandit/Hackintosh-ThinkPad-E580/README.md

 If you're planning to use this, I recommend you check the Dortania OpenCore guide first to fix things like language, iServices and keyboard layout.

+> [!WARNING]
+> This Hackintosh build is very personalized.
+It has NVMe disabled completely for example (Samsung PM981 issues) using kernel arguments and I use SATA, so please change the settings before updating.
+> You should have some experience with Hackintosh and not use this blindly!

 OpenCore version: 1.0.0

 ## Specs